The Indianapolis eLearning Fund

 We use e-books now on a different platform.
 How do we participate?

-- If you purchased individual titles on that platform (as opposed to subscribing to all the titles on the platform), then you actually purchased the license for those ebooks from the publisher through the platform.
+- You can change to Axis 360!
+If you purchased individual titles on a different platform (as opposed to subscribing to all the titles on the platform), then you actually purchased the license for those ebooks from the publisher through the platform.
 You can transfer your license to Axis 360.
 About 95 percent of the publishers will allow you to do that.
 If the licensing structure has changed, you will retain the original license.
 (For example, you bought a one copy/one user title and now it is available only as a two-year license.
 You still get the one copy/one user license in Axis 360 Community Share.)

 Where do we buy e-books for Axis 360?